dermayank/MongoDb-Tutorial/README.md

 ### Collections

-**Collection** is a group of MongoDB documents.
+**Collections:** is a group of MongoDB documents.
 It is the equivalent of an RDBMS table.
 A collection exists within a single database.
 Collections do not enforce a schema.
 Documents within a collection can have different fields.

 `>db.createCollection(ct_name, options)` It creates a new collection with name as ct_name.